anujdhillxn/agnocpeed/README.md

 # AGNOCPEED

+Agnocpeed is an OS agnostic desktop app created using Electron + React.
+User can configure it with their favourite editors, languages and templates.
+It is designed such that a competitive programmer can fully focus on problem solving and tries to reduce the barriers such as copying testcases, constantly opening standings page, worrying about the verdict of your latest submissions.

 ## Build steps

 Git, NodeJS and NPM must be installed.
 Then type the following in a terminal to generate a build for your OS.